Randy Rinks

 Randy S. Rinks, also known as Randy "Bear" Rinks (born January 1, 1954) is an American businessman (formerly a dealer in building materials, now a real estate agent) and politician from Savannah, Tennessee who served nine terms in the Tennessee House of Representatives, from 1991-2009 (97th through 105th General Assemblies), after serving as mayor of Savannah for four years (1987-1990).
-A Democrat, he succeeded Republican Herman L. Wolfe Sr. in the House.
+Rinks, a Democrat, succeeded Robbie Wolfe in the House; Wolfe had taken office after winning a special election to succeed former representative Herman Wolfe.
 Rinks was born in Houston, Texas and went to University of Tennessee at Martin.

-He did not run for re-election in 2008, and was succeeded by Republican Vance Dennis.
+He did not run for re-election in 2008 and was succeeded by Republican Vance Dennis.